 - Don’t spend the money before it arrives.
 Whether you’re looking forward to a tax refund or bonus, wait until the money is in your account before using the funds.
 You are more likely to make a smarter decision if the money is in your possession.

 - Transfer your refund into a savings account.
 If your refund was deposited electronically into a checking account, don’t let it sit there while you decide how to use it.
 Transfer the money to a savings account to earn higher interest – or even a six-month certificate of deposit (CD) – until you know how to divide it across saving, debt reduction and spending.

 - Ask for advice.
 You may be a do-it-yourself type, but sometimes it’s better to get an outsider’s perspective.
 Set up a meeting with a personal banker who can help you decide whether it’s better to save, invest or pay down debt – or all three.

 - Anticipate future expenses.
-Recognize that 2018 will likely bring unexpected expenses that you won’t be able to meet with your normal cash flow.
-Cars need repairs and roofs sometimes leak.
-Everybody deals with unwelcome expenses, so saving a good portion of your tax refund can help you stay ahead of the financial curve.
+Recognize that next year will likely bring unexpected expenses that you won’t be able to meet with your normal cash flow.

 This content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.